pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

       2: Condition Error messages

-        the email input fields gets 2 different conditional error messages a 'blank' error msg appears when email input in blank an 'invalid format' error msg appears when the email is not properly formatted
+        the email input fields gets 2 different conditional error messages a 'Oops, please, fill in your email address' error msg appears when email input in blank an 'invalid format' error msg appears when the email is not properly formatted

       3: Real-Time error messages

-        if blank or invalid format,
-           the email input field conditional error messages appear right away, only one error, appears at a time as soon as the email input is corrected, the error disappears

-        the name input field and Activity fieldset also have real-time error messages.

-        If the name input field is blank, an error appears right away. as soon as text is entered in the name input field the error disappears.

-        Once any activity is selected but then deselected, and no other activities are selected then an red text error appears.
-           Once any activity is selected then the error disappears,
+        as the user types in the email field a message appears, "checking for correctly formatted email address"